icelandic-lt/ocr-post-processing/README.md

 (ERR = Error Rate Reduction)

-The models where trained on ca 900.000 lines (~7.000.000 tokens) of which only 50.000 (~400.000 tokens) are from real OCRed texts.
+The models were trained on ca 900.000 lines (~7.000.000 tokens) of which only 50.000 (~400.000 tokens) were from real OCRed texts.
 It can be assumed that increasing the amount of such data can significantly improve the tool.

 ## Building training data